felddy/foundryvtt-docker/README.md

-The images of this container are tagged with both the [semantic versions](https://semver.org) of Foundry Virtual Tabletop that they support as well as the update channel associated with the release.
+The images of this container are tagged with both the [semantic versions](https://semver.org) of Foundry Virtual Tabletop that they support as well as the update channel associated with the version.
 It is recommended that most users use the `:release` tag.

 | Image:tag | Description |